MixedRealityToolkit/MixedRealityToolkit-Unity/org.mixedrealitytoolkit.theming/README.md

 ## Theme

-A `Theme` ScriptableObject is assigned to a `ThemeDataSource` and provides a concrete value for every item declared in that source's `ThemeDefinition`.
+A `Theme` ScriptableObject is assigned to a `ThemeDataSource` and provides a concrete value for every item declared in its referenced `ThemeDefinition` schema.

 ![TextColorMapping](./Documentation~/Images/TextColorMapping.png)